 She must die.

 I hold her until the end, watching dispassionately as her face goes limp and life fades from her eyes.
-When it is finished I release her into the clutches of the lake and watch as she slowly fades from view, a figment of white and orange fading away into the shadows until nothing remains but a fading memory.
-I know that she will be with me always, she and all her kin rising up from the depths to torment me in my sleep until I at last surrender to my genius and embrace the unending sleep of death.
+When it is finished, I release her into the clutches of the lake and watch as she slowly fades from view, a figment of white and orange dissolving into the shadows until nothing remains but a memory.
+I know that she will always be with me, she and all her kin rising up from the depths to torment me in my sleep, until I at last surrender to my daemon and embrace my own death.

 I stand and push my cold, bloodied hands into the pockets of my overcoat.
 The bitter wind whips fresh snow into my eyes as I gaze across the dead grey lake and consider the woman I have just murdered, and all of those who came before her.